- Find a Lawyer

 The last updated date refers to the last time this article was reviewed by FindLaw or one of our contributing authors.
 We make every effort to keep our articles updated.
 For information regarding a specific legal issue affecting you, please contact an attorney in your area.

 Documentary evidence is a type of tangible evidence, such as writings or recordings, used in legal proceedings to prove its contents.
-A contract offered to prove its terms is an example of documentary evidence.
-Emails, photographs, and wills are additional examples.
+For example, a contract is an example of documentary evidence because it can prove the terms of an agreement.
+Emails, photographs, and wills are more examples.

 Documentary Evidence